 After many videos and suggestions, I have gotten a lot better with them.
 I now use scotch tape to outline my nails and place on the nail wraps and cut them to fit (cutting is aggravating since I shake).
 So this helps with the size issue.

-Next thing that I thought might be an issue was the fact that I was trying the cold method (see YouTube) and the hair dryer.
-Although they say this will work, I realized it was a issue for me (these need heat that I have only found to work with the Jamberry heater) They now stay longer like they state they do.
+Next thing that I thought might be an issue was the fact that I was trying the cold method (see YouTube) and the hairdryer.
+Although they say this will work, I realized it was an issue for me (these need heat that I have only found to work with the Jamberry heater) They now stay longer like they state they do.
 This graphic helped me with proper times of heat.
 It will help keep them on longer.
 BE SURE TO APPLYING LOTS OF PRESSURE when placing them on the nail.

 It really depends on how bad you want them to work.
 This requires PATIENCE, PRACTICE, and a lot of time.
 If you have trouble finding glue on nails to fit you, I recommend doing the tape method I mentioned above with these.
 I still get some bubbles but you can take the flat end of the tweezers (heated) and smooth them out.
 The trick is a lot of pressure and the right amount of time when heating.
-You can get a weeks wear with these, if not longer.
+You can get weeks wear with these, if not longer.
 I just always cant wait past a week.
 I had given up before but now they overflow in my cabinets.
 LOVE THEM.